heruwala/Metro.UI/README.md

 ### Installing

-Deploy to any web Server
+Deploy to any web Server, Currently it is installed on my azure instance

 ```
-Currently it is installed on my azure instance
+None
 ```

 ## Running the tests